 3. LF Ruffer Absolute Return Fund

 If you are looking for low volatility and consistent returns, then you might want to analyse the LF Ruffer Absolute Return Fund.
 Established in 2006, the fund has a simple goal – to generate positive returns regardless of how the markets perform.
-More importantly, this fund is more diversified than its competitors – it invests in Non-UK index-linked, illiquid strategies and options, cash, long-dated index-linked gilts, gold and gold equities, index-linked gilts, etc.
+This fund invests in Non-UK index-linked, illiquid strategies and options, cash, long-dated index-linked gilts, gold and gold equities, index-linked gilts, etc.

 In terms of shares, the 10 largest equity holdings of the fund include iShares Physical Gold, Lloyds Banking Group, Barclays, BP Group, NatWest Group, Countryside Properties, Centene, Yara International, Cigna, and Royal Dutch Shell.
 The Fund’s net assets under management totaled approximately £4.5 billion, and it offers a dividend yield of 0.76% as of March 2020.
 The expense ratio – which shows the amount that an investment company charges investors to manage the fund – stands at 1.23%.